cs3216/cs3216.github.io/coursework/mobile/index.md

 **For the final submission**, please make sure your Git repository contains the following:

 1. Place the `README.md` file in the root directory.
-Bitbucket will automatically render it on your repository's front page.
+Github will automatically render it on your repository's front page.
 You may wish to style it using any of the supported markup languages.
     The file should contain the list of group members, including